-It is highly recommended that students have a vehicle while in Colorado.
+It is highly recommended that students have a vehicle while in Tulsa.
 Spartan College students can use their home state licenses and car tags if they are current.
-Colorado law requires that proof of insurance is kept in the vehicle at all times.
-Students may reference the campus signage in the parking lot to identify student, staff and faculty parking areas.
+Oklahoma law requires that proof of insurance and registration is always kept in the vehicle.
+All flight students must have personal transportation while attending school because of varying schedules.
+Students may reference the campus maps that are provided indicating student parking areas.

-Students operating a motor vehicle on Spartan College campuses and in the State of Colorado must have a current driver's license and verification of vehicle insurance (with a stated expiration date).
+Students parking on campus lots must have a Spartan College parking permit.
+Students operating a motor vehicle on Spartan College campuses and in the State of Oklahoma must have a current driver's license and verification of vehicle insurance (with a stated expiration date).
 Cars improperly parked or abandoned may be towed at the owner's expense.
 No overnight parking unless otherwise approved.